Antenna Configuration

 Model of vertically polarized half-wavelength dipole antenna.

-Dipole Antenna Characteristics
+Dipole Antenna Characteristics#

 The assumed characteristic is

-\[\begin{split}F_\mathrm{V}(\phi, \theta) &= \frac{ \cos( \frac{\pi}{2} \cos(\theta)) }{ \sin(\theta) } \\ F_\mathrm{H}(\phi, \theta) &= 0\end{split}\]- yaml_tag: Optional[str] = 'DipoleAntenna'
+\[\begin{split}F_\mathrm{V}(\phi, \theta) &= \frac{ \cos( \frac{\pi}{2} \cos(\theta)) }{ \sin(\theta) } \\ F_\mathrm{H}(\phi, \theta) &= 0\end{split}\]- Parameters:

 YAML serialization tag